 Establishments within the Commonwealth - shall submit an 'Application Packet - Frozen Dessert Licensing' to the appropriate PA Department of Agriculture Regional Office.
 Do not submit a licensing fee at this time.
 A fee of $35 will be collected for your license at the time of the on-site inspection.
 If the Frozen Dessert facility is a Retail facility and selling products other then simple frozen dessert ice-cream, such as floats, smoothies, drinks, soft pretzels, etc., then do not fill out this application, but rather go to the 'Retail Food Facilities and Restaurants' page and fill out the 'Application Packet - Retail Food Facilities and Restaurants' found in the forms section.

 Establishments located outside, but selling within the Commonwealth - shall submit an 'Application Packet - Frozen Dessert License' and a completed 'Application to Sell Milk or Milk Products' form, a copy of the most recent state regulatory inspection, and a $35 check or money order made payable to the "Commonwealth of Pennsylvania."
-Forward to:

 Pennsylvania Department of Agriculture